iffe-khan/easy-video/README.md

 You should see a new admin menu in the admin panel called "Easy Video"

 == Use ==
-1. In order to add import new channel go to "Easy Video" Panel and click on "Add New"
+1. In order to add import new channel go to "Easy Video" Panel and click on "Import Video"
-   - Provide Channel Title
+   - Provide Channel ID
-   - Select/Add Category from the right panel
+   - It will automatically grab all the videos in that channel
-   - Below the Editor type the channel ID and it will automatically grab all the videos in that channel
+   - Select Category for each video and even can change title of the video
 2. Inside the "All Videos" page admin can see/add/delete/edit any Video
 3. Categories can be handled form the "Categories" page
 4. User [easy_video] shortcode to display it anywhere